Maxterino/MaxPortfolioNextJS/README.md

 Changelog:<br />
 V1.0   - 06/01/2024:   First complete build of maxportfolio.me.
 Released and made public via Vercel.<br />
-V1.01    -  08/01/2024:    favicon updated from a transparent to a gray background for better visibility on white themed browsers.<br />
+V1.01    -  08/01/2024:    Favicon updated from a transparent to a gray background for better visibility on white themed browsers.<br />